0xFFrancesco/Math.mapRange/README.md

 #### How to use:
 - download it
-- add it yo your code
+- include it in your code
 - reference it through the `Math` object
 ```javascript
 //Blueprint